dustinpfister/blog_posts/_posts/lodash_chain.md

 ## 1 - What to know

-Chaining methods is useful for taking a whole bunch of different steps and combine them into a single line of code.
-There is both explicit, and implicit chaining of functions in lodash.
-In addition there is also the nature of how native javaScript methods chain as well which is similar to implicit chaining as well, but does not behave the same way as implicit chaining in lodash.
+Chaining methods is useful for taking a whole bunch of different steps and combine them into a single line of code that returns a single final result.
+In lodash there is both explicit, and implicit chaining of functions rather than just what you might be ware of when it comes to native javaScript by itself.
+With that said in addition there is also the nature of how native javaScript methods chain as well which is similar to implicit chaining, but does not behave the same way as implicit chaining in lodash actually.
 In any case I will be covering how chaining works in general as I often do that with my posts on lodash.

 ## 2 - Explicit Chaining with \_.chain